web-dave/webdave.de/src/assets/posts/cypress.md

   });
 ```

-You see, cypress brings a lot of possibilities and is also fun.
+You see, Cypress brings a lot of possibilities and is also fun.

 Based on the participants of my workshops, I see that getting started in Cypress is very easy and that you can achieve good test coverage after a short time.